Ashley Smith inquest: Death

+After Ashley Smith's death, her mother became an advocate for changes to the Canadian prison system to prevent similar tragedies in other families.
+She collaborated with Canadian senator Kim Pate, also a prisoners' rights advocate.

 Documentaries by The Fifth Estate

 Out of Control

 On 8 January 2010, CBC News Network's The Fifth Estate broadcast a documentary about the case titled Out of Control.
 In the documentary, reporter Hana Gartner describes Smith as a fourteen-year-old placed in a youth facility for one month in 2003 after throwing crabapples at a mailman.
 Smith was placed in solitary confinement after disruptive behaviour on her first day.
 Her initial one-month sentence would last almost four years, entirely in isolation, until her death in 2007.
 Often violent and unpredictable, her behaviours and the force required to intervene were always filmed and recorded, then listed on daily logs.
 Behaviour that Smith exhibited included many attempts at choking herself into unconsciousness; guards responding were often attacked by Smith, sometimes with weapons she had manufactured and concealed.

 The frequent "use of force" reports required to document responses became a source of concern for facility officials.
 According to an internal document obtained and partially read aloud by Gartner, eventually Corrections Canada administrators instructed guards and supervisors not to respond to self-strangling attempts by Smith, "to ignore her, even if she was choking herself".
-CSC officials kept transferring her to other facilities, preventing the implementation of a Canadian law requiring mandatory review of prisoners kept in isolation for more than sixty days.
+CSC officials repeatedly transferred her to other facilities, preventing the implementation of a Canadian law requiring mandatory review of prisoners kept in isolation for more than sixty days.

 After Smith's death, and the firing of both wardens and four directly involved officers, the four officers were charged with negligent homicide.
 The spokesman for the union for the four guards alleged the guards were "scapegoated" by senior management: "There was daily direction given right from the highest levels of management all the way to the front line staff, and we're not talking once or twice, we're talking everyday, repeatedly, 'you are not to go in the cell; this is your orders' [sic]".
 The union's spokesman relayed his organization's stance that the guards' prosecution was part of a cover-up by those in CSC management.

 At the conclusion of the documentary, Smith's mother raised the question of responsibility: "Who gave that order, Hana?...
 Who gave the order to keep that child, we're talking about a child in the youth centre, segregated that length of time?
 Who gave the order 'don't intervene' if she's still breathing?"
 The four guards saw the charges against them dropped and were reinstated to their positions; they declined to talk to The Fifth Estate.
 The Corrections Service of Canada viewed the case as closed, and while the current minister did talk to Hana Gartner, CSC refused any interviews with the reporter, while a lawsuit was pending.